mcfly-io/mcfly-github/README.md

 <a name="getBranches"></a>

 ## getFileAsBuffer(github, param) ⇒ <code>Promise.&lt;Buffer&gt;</code>
-Gets the content of the file in an object
+Gets the content of the file in an object.
+If a sha is provided, the file is returned for the specific sha

 **Kind**: global function
 **Returns**: <code>Promise.&lt;Buffer&gt;</code> - A stream of the file